Skip to content

 Submitting jobs to the batch system

-The optional argument script is the user-provided script that does the work (see for example the test script below).
+(see for example the test script below).

 Resource requirements and queue selection